 Guidelines produced by the National Institute for Health and Care Excellence (NICE) for familial breast cancer recommend that women at an increased risk of breast cancer because of a family history of breast cancer, should be offered medication to reduce their risk.
-Options for breast cancer prevention in postmenopausal women include the drugs Tamoxifen or Raloxifene.
-Tamoxifen is the most widely used.
-The medication needs to be taken for 5 years.
+This medication needs to be taken for 5 years.
+For premenopausal women, the medication is called Tamoxifen.